KeramMarek/Kubernetes/kubernetes_notes.md

 kubectl config set-context --current --namespace {namespace_name} # Switches to a namespace.
-~/.kube/config                                                    # Path to the kubeconfig file for manual edits. kubectl delete namespace {namespace_name}                         # Deletes a namespace.
+~/.kube/config                                                    # Path to the kubeconfig file for manual edits. kubectl delete namespace {namespace_name}                         # Deletes a namespace. kubectl get all --all-namespaces                                  # Displays objects of all namespaces
 ```

 ---